Associate Dean Emeritus and Allan D. Vestal Chair

 LLM, Yale Law School, 1961

 - Bibliography download PDF

 Professor Bonfield joined the Iowa Law School faculty in 1962 and has been a visiting professor at the University of Michigan, North Carolina, and Tennessee Law Schools, and at the Law Schools of Hofstra University and Lewis and Clark.
 His teaching and research interests center on state and federal Administrative Law and Constitutional Law.
 He currently teaches courses on both of those subjects.
-As Associate Dean for Research, Professor Bonfield is responsible for management of the College's Law Library.
+As Associate Dean, during the period 1985-2014, Professor Bonfield was responsible for management of the College's Law Library.

 Professor Bonfield is the author of three books and more than 30 law review articles.
 In addition he was the principal draftsman of three different Iowa Civil Rights Acts (1965, 1967, 1978), the Iowa Administrative Procedure Act (1974), the Iowa Open Meetings Law (1978), major amendments to the Iowa Public Records Law (1984), major amendments to the Iowa Administrative Procedure Act (1998), and the 2012 statute establishing the Iowa Public Information Board.
 His books include State Administrative Rule Making (Little Brown & Co., 1986) and State and Federal Administrative Law (West Publishing Co., 1989 and 1998).
 Some recent articles include "Administrative Procedure Acts in an Age of Comparative Scarcity," "The Quest for an Ideal State Administrative Rulemaking Procedure," and "State Administrative Policy Formulation and the Choice of Lawmaking Methodology."